Tatsuya-Nonogaki/Scratch/README_cloudinit-linux-vm-deploy.md

 This kit automates the common workflow required to create cloud-init-driven VMs from a vSphere template:

-- Create a clone from a Template VM (Phase 1)
+- **Phase 1:** Create a clone from a VM Template
-- Prepare the clone to accept cloud-init (Phase 2)
+- **Phase 2:** Prepare the clone to accept cloud-init
-- Generate a cloud-init seed (user-data, meta-data, optional network-config), create an ISO (cidata), upload it to a datastore and attach it to the clone's CD drive, then boot the VM and wait for cloud-init to finish (Phase 3)
+- **Phase 3:** Generate a cloud-init seed (user-data, meta-data, optional network-config), create an ISO (cidata), upload it to a datastore and attach it to the clone's CD drive, then boot the VM and wait for cloud-init to complete
-- Detach and remove the seed ISO from the datastore and (optionally) place /etc/cloud/cloud-init.disabled on the guest to prevent future automatic runs (Phase 4)
+- **Phase 4:** Detach and remove the seed ISO from the datastore, then place /etc/cloud/cloud-init.disabled on the guest to prevent future automatic runs (can be selectively omitted)

 The main control program is `cloudinit-linux-vm-deploy.ps1` (PowerShell).
-Templates include the `infra/` helper files to keep the template safe from accidental cloud-init execution.
+The kit includes the `infra/` helper files to prepare base configuration of cloud-init to be cloned while keeping the template safe from accidental cloud-init execution.

 ---